robertacimorelli/robertacimorelli.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/CV_Cimorelli Belfiore.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Roberta Cimorelli Belfiore is a PhD student in Biology and Applied Sciences, from University of Molise.
+Her research is focused on the analysis and design of cryptographic schemes, with an emphasis on post-quantum secure solutions and issues related to access control.
 {style="text-align: justify;"}